KyleDavidsonPro/kyledavidsonpro.github.com/_posts/2019-07-21-AWS-Cognito.md

 tags: [cloud, digital services]
 ---

 Just over a year ago I evaluated [AWS Cognito](https://aws.amazon.com/cognito/) and it's suitability for a digital service project in Kainos.
 This is a large solution that aims to become a centralised system for collecting and processing a specific sector of information in the UK.
-It's a highly active environment with around 3 million events carried out per year.
+It's a highly active environment with around 3 million transactions processed every year.
 These activities have an estimated economic impact of £4 billion per annum and operate in a highly complex ecosystem between local authorities, utility companies, third party contractors and specialist software vendors.
 We use AWS Cognito to support these 500+ organisations and their users.

 For the uninitiated AWS Cognito is a secure and scalable user directory.
 It has features like [federated third-party sign-in](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-federation.html) and [cross-device-syncing](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) but in the case of our project it was chosen for its standards-driven authentication and authorisation capabilities.